mark-b1980/RaidAlyzer/README.md

 ### Paraity analysis

-The parity analysis does a XOR calculation over all drives and the
+The parity analysis does a XOR calculation over all drives and the same calculation for each constellation with one of the drives excluded.

 ```
 ALL FILES                       0%